SaiShanmukkha/Real_Time-Kubernetes-cluster-Carbon-Monitor---KubeCarbonapp/README.md

             os: "Linux Ubuntu 22.04"
     ```

-- Whenever there is modifications in number of nodes in kubernetes cluster, this app is able to detect them automatically and applies necessary changes.
+- Whenever there are modifications in a number of nodes in the Kubernetes cluster, this app is able to detect them automatically and applies necessary changes.

 ### Setting up this app along with Prometheus & Grafana

-1. First build the container image using `./builder.ps1` powershell script.
+1. First build the container image using `./builder.ps1` PowerShell script.

-2. Run this image in the kubernetes cluster's `Master Node` as standalone docker cnotainer by mapping it's port to one of the host port ( access to kubeConfig is obtained by default) or any other server (provide access to `.kube/config` file).
+2. Run this image in the Kubernetes cluster's `Master Node` as a standalone docker container by mapping its port to one of the host ports ( access to kubeConfig is obtained by default) or any other server (provide access to `.kube/config` file).
 Provide `KUBE_CLUSTER_PROMETHEUS` and `ELECTRICITY_MAPS_API_KEY` environmental variables.

     ```bash
         docker run -d -v /home/ubuntu/.kube/config:/root/.kube/config -it -p 5100:3000 \